 I hope you give them a read, and love them just as much! ٩(◕‿◕)۶

 Allan K. tells us what’s made MIT stand out over his four years there, from the kinds of people he’s encountered to the surprises he’s experienced along the way.

 Krystal L. takes us through her last day as an MIT student, filled with final presentations and projects, and talks about moving on to the next chapter in her life.

 Vincent A. came to the United States from Nigeria to study at MIT, and with that came a lot of “firsts.”
 In this post, he takes us through all of these firsts—from his first time building a robot to his first burrito.

 Every class at MIT gets their own customized “Brass Rat,” a brass class ring that they get to design!
 Erick P. went to the big reveal ceremony for his class’s Brass Rat, and wrote this blog post about it.

 “I’m never short on inspiration here, only short on time.”
 Blogger Natasha B. on one of her whirlwind weeks of arts experiences at MIT.

-MIT’s senior capstone mechanical engineering product design class (known as 2.009) has grown into a huge spectacle that attracts audience members from around the globe.
-It’s the closest thing at MIT to the campus spirit-unifying atmosphere of a football game.
+MIT’s senior capstone mechanical engineering product design class (known as 2.009) has grown into a huge campus spectacle (it’s the closest thing at MIT to the campus spirit-unifying atmosphere of a football game).
 In this blog, Michael C. gives us a play-by-play of what it’s like in the weeks leading up to the event.